Is Broken Link Checker not sending email alerts when it finds dead links on your website?

 From the Broken Link Checker Tools menu, you’ll see a list of broken links for your entire website, along with the Status code.
-From here, you can clean up your site and quickly unlink pages that no longer exist.
+From here, you can clean up your site and quickly remove or replace links to pages that no longer exist.

-To keep track of broken links in realtime, you’ll also want to receive email alerts.
-Broken Link Checker should send notifications like the one in this screenshot:
+To keep track of broken links in real-time, you’ll also want to receive email alerts.
+Broken Link Checker should send notifications like this one:

-If you aren’t getting these emails, let’s check that the plugin is checking all of the correct posts and pages first.
+If you aren’t getting these emails, let’s check that the plugin is scanning all of the correct posts and pages first.